DaseinPhaos/alter-intro-std-rs/text/io-readme.md

 which would attempt to read all bytes until a newline character (`0xa` byte) is reached.
 The bytes read would be appended to the provided `String` buffer if they form valid UTF8.

 Internally, it makes use of the `append_to_string` function, which was introduced above.
-Now we've uncovered the reason of this function's signature design: reduce code dulplication.
+Now we've uncovered the reason of this function's signature design: reduce code duplication.

 The trait also provides